Original Air Date: October 2, 1959

 -Rod Serling

-The man wanders away into a nearby town square, typically a symbol of safety and security in American culture (the town square set in this episode was filmed at Universal’s famed “Courthouse Square” where To Kill A Mockingbird and Back to the Future were filmed among other classics).
+The man wanders away into a nearby town square, a central space that is typically a symbol of safety and security in American culture (the town square set used in this episode was filmed at Universal’s famed “Courthouse Square” where To Kill A Mockingbird and Back to the Future were filmed among other classics).
 A church bell rings out over the town square.
 Suddenly, the man spots a woman seated in a car.
 At last!
 Another living person!
-Relieved, he starts talking aloud to her, but when he approaches, he is horrified to find she is merely a mannequin (from “Resnick’s Store Mannequins”).
-We quickly learn he is suffering from severe amnesia –he doesn’t even remember his own name.
+Relieved, he starts talking aloud to her, but when he approaches the car, he is horrified to find she is merely a mannequin (from “Resnick’s Store Mannequins”).
+We quickly learn this man is suffering from severe amnesia –he doesn’t even remember his own name.
 So how did he get here?
-Is this town playing an elaborate joke on him?
+Is the whole town playing an elaborate joke on him?
 He looks around.
 He is sweaty and begins to feel an eerie sensation; like he is being watched.
 His paranoia grows.

 “I wish I could shake that feeling… That crazy feeling of being watched… listened to…”

 He frantically enters the police station and uses the radio to broadcast a message “calling all cars… calling all cars…” but there is no response.
-He spots a fresh cigar smoldering in an ash tray.
+He suddenly spots a fresh cigar smoldering in an ash tray.
 Who lit the cigar?
 And where did he go?
-In a nearby prison cell, someone has recently shaved.
-The man starts to feel as if he’s in a dream.
+In a nearby prison cell, someone has also recently shaved.
+We start to feel as if this is all a dream.
 He wanders into a nearby “soda shop” where he scoops some ice cream for himself and talks to himself in the mirror –“I’m sorry old buddy but I don’t recollect your name,” he tells himself.
 He compares his situation to Scrooge’s assessment of Jacob Marley in Charles Dickens’s A Christmas Carol –his current circumstance is perhaps nothing more than a strange biological hiccup, an old scrap of dinner that was poorly digested, a phantasm of his imagination.
 In the shop, he thumbs through stacks of pulp fiction novels on display –one is entitled The Last Man on Earth by Richard Matheson, dated Feb.
 1959 (Matheson was, of course, one of the great Twilight Zone writers).

 Next, we see him bloodied, stumbling out into the street.
-His madness and paranoia seem untamed as oddly angled shots reminiscent of German Expressionist cinematography convey his unhinged state.
-Apparently, on his last straw, this fellow comes upon a cross-walk.
-He emphatically begins pushing the pedestrian button over and over begging for help, screaming for someone to hear him.
+His madness and paranoia seem untamed while oddly angled shots reminiscent of German Expressionist cinematography convey his unhinged state.
+Apparently, on his last straw, he comes upon a cross-walk and emphatically begins pushing the pedestrian button over and over begging for help, screaming for someone to hear him.

-We (in the audience) are then pulled out of this horrific fantasy and we discover that this man is actually named Sergeant Mike Ferris.
+We (in the audience) are then pulled out of this horrific fantasy to discover that this man is actually named Sergeant Mike Ferris.
 He has, in fact, been sitting alone in an isolated booth under close observation by his military superiors.
 Sgt.
-Ferris is pushing a panic button inside his booth while undergoing a test of his mental and physical fitness as part of his training to become an astronaut.
-He has been prepping for a solo voyage to the moon.
-His isolation lasted 484 hours and 36 minutes, strapped to various wires, alone and enclosed within a booth.
+Ferris is pushing a panic button inside his booth while undergoing a test of his mental and physical fitness, part of a training program to become an astronaut.
+Sgt.
+Ferris has been prepping for a solo voyage to the moon.
+His isolation test lasted 484 hours and 36 minutes, strapped to various wires, alone and enclosed within a booth.
 Here, we see a broken clock on the wall, much like the clock he dropped earlier in his fantasy.
 In isolation, his mind fabricated a whole nightmarish dreamland, but the one thing he could not recreate was human companionship.
-There are few things more terrifying than loneliness.
+Indeed there are few things more terrifying than loneliness.
 A sweaty and disheveled Sergeant Ferris is then carried away on a stretcher while the moon shines high in the night sky above him.
 The episode ends as he ominously gazes upward, talking to the moon with a delirious smile: “Hey don’t go away up there, next time it won’t be a dream or a nightmare, next time it’ll be for real, so don’t go away…. we’ll be up there in a little while…”

 “The barrier of loneliness: The palpable, desperate need of the human animal to be with his fellow man.
 Up there, up there in the vastness of space, in the void that is sky, up there is an enemy known as isolation.
 It sits there in the stars waiting, waiting with the patience of eons, forever waiting…